 Clinical Significance

-The routine use of cricoid pressure during BVM ventilation and endotracheal intubation was initially standard practice but has never routinely been shown to improve patient-oriented outcomes.
-Its original purpose was to occlude the esophagus and prevent gastric regurgitation and thus aspiration.
-Some studies have shown it has displaced the esophagus, rather than occluding it.
-Others have shown that it is incompletely occluded depending on the amount of force applied.
-Further studies have shown it inhibits laryngeal view during intubation.[8][9][10]
+The routine use of cricoid pressure during BVM ventilation and endotracheal intubation was once standard practice but has never consistently shown improvements in patient-oriented outcomes.
+Originally, cricoid pressure was intended to occlude the esophagus and prevent gastric regurgitation, thereby reducing the risk of aspiration.
+However, some studies have indicated that cricoid pressure may displace the esophagus rather than occlude it.
+Additionally, research has shown that the esophagus may remain incompletely occluded, depending on the force applied.
+Further studies have found that cricoid pressure can inhibit the laryngeal view during intubation, complicating the procedure.[12][13][14]

 Enhancing Healthcare Team Outcomes